marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 It is **important** to understand that the _inserts/sec_ performance will progressively degrade with data growth.

+> 🔥 Data ingestion rate is possibly the strongest limitation in using an ACID Table for a queue.
+>
-🔥 Data ingestion rate is possibly the strongest limitation in using an ACID Table for a queue.
-If you need to ingest more than a couple of hundred tasks/sec, it's probably the time time to consider [RabbitMQ][rabbitmq].
+> If you need to ingest more than a couple of thousand tasks/sec, it's probably the time time to consider [RabbitMQ][rabbitmq] or other Cloud-based tools for massive data-ingestion.

 Here is a very empirical dataset for inserting 1M tasks each time on my Mac.
 It's not rocket science, and you can see that the performance "stabilizes" between 30 and 40 thousands inserts/s.